Lrn-projects/LrnFEP/README.md

 # LrnFEP
-A FEP based on UDP written in Rust.
+A Fully encrypter protocol based on UDP written in Rust.